sanctumos/installer/docs/docs-on-installer-criteria.md

 * (Add others by decade buckets: `9300+`, `9400+`, …)
 * `smcp`: fixed, e.g., `8283`

-You can store the chosen ports in the module’s `.env` and (optionally) in `control/registry.db`.
+You can store the chosen ports in the module's `.env` and (optionally) in `control/registry.db`.

 ---

 ## SMCP (Shared MCP Service)

 * Lives entirely under `/sanctum/smcp/` with its **own** `venv/`, **own** `db/`, and **own** `plugins/`.
-* No coupling to agent venv or DBs.
+* No coupling to global venv or agent DBs.

 ```
 /sanctum/smcp